bjaress/estimate/README.md

 [Evidence-Based Scheduling]: https://en.wikipedia.org/wiki/Evidence-based_Scheduling

-Everything else, such as picking a work rate if none is provided or converting a work rate into a number of time intervals until completion, is based on rule-of-thumb assumptions that can be overridden with optional input.
-For example, most agile tracking systems track all work done across all projects, so when a past interval is randomly selected, only a fraction of the work it represents is credited to the project.
+Everything else -- such as picking a work rate if none is provided or converting a work rate into a target completion -- is based on rule-of-thumb assumptions that can be overridden with optional input.
+For example, it's usually easiest to track the work of a team across all projects.
+So when a past interval is randomly selected, only a fraction of the work it represents is credited to the project being estimated.
 The fraction defaults to a rule of thumb for "the big project we're focused on" but can be overridden.